Sonin Chat : Real-Time Messaging2 min read - Insights

-We’re all big Game of Thrones fans in the office, however we have a rule that we’re not allowed to discuss the latest episode in the office in case any spoilers are revealed to those who are running a few episodes behind.
-So at the start of the new series we created a group skype chat, but we would still end up giving away too much information.
-If someone had missed the latest episode and were away from their desk or didn’t have skype open when the conversation started, they would see all the spoilers next time they logged in.
+We’re all big Game of Thrones fans in the office.
+However we have a rule that we’re not allowed to discuss the latest episode in the office.
+Just in case any spoilers are revealed to those who are running a few episodes behind.
+So at the start of the new series we created a group Skype chat, but we would still end up giving away too much information.
+If someone had missed the latest episode and were away from their desk or didn’t have Skype open when the conversation started, they would see all the spoilers next time they logged in.

 So what does a team of app developers do?